Joao-Lucas-de-Oliveira-Lima/binary-tree-c/README.md

-# Equation Solver With a Binary Tree
+# Equation Solver Using Binary Tree

 This project implements a binary tree to solve mathematical equations read from a text file.
 The binary tree structure is used to represent and evaluate the equation.